-I, HILARIO G. DAVIDE, JR., Filipino, of legal age and a resident of No. 14 Jade St, Gemsville Subdivision, Lahug Cebu City, after having been duly sworn in accordance with law, hereby declare that:

-- I am a nominee for Independent Director of MEGAWIDE CONSTRUCTION CORPORATION (the "Company"), during its Annual Stockholders' Meeting on 3 July 2024, and have been its Independent Director since 16 September 2016. - 2.
+- I, HILARIO G. DAVIDE, JR., Filipino, of legal age and a resident of No. 14 Jade St, Gemsville Subdivision, Lahug Cebu City, after having been duly sworn in accordance with law, hereby declare that: - 1.
+I am an Independent Director of MEGAWIDE CONSTRUCTION CORPORATION (the "Company"), and have been its Independent Director since 16 September 2016. - 2.
 I am presently affiliated with the following companies or organizations:

-Company/Organization Position/Relationship Period of Service Association of Retired Justices of the Supreme Court of the Philippines Member (Former President) Since 2005 Integrated Bar of the Philippines Lifetime Member Since 1976 Knights of Columbus of the Philippines Foundation, Inc. Member of the Board of Trustees More than 11 years Knights of Columbus, Fr.
-George J. Williams, SJ Charities, Inc. Member of the Board of Trustees More than 8 years KOMPASS Credit and Financing Corporation Director/Chairman More than 5 years Manila Bulletin Publishing Corporation Independent Director and Vice Chairman More than 11 years Claudio Teehankee Memorial Foundation, Inc. Chairman, Board of Trustees More than 8 years Philippine Trust Bank Company Director 2 years (Philtrust Bank) (Former Independent Director) More than 8 years Council of Elders of the Knights of Rizal Member 13 years, more or less Pi Gamma Mu International Social Science Honor Society, Philippine Alpha Chapter Lifetime Member More than 13 years (regular member since 1958) Heart of Francis Foundation, Inc. Chairman, Board of Trustees More than 6 years
+Company/Organization Position/Relationship Period of Service Since 2005 Association of Retired Justices of the Supreme Court of the Philippines Member (Former President) Integrated Bar of the Philippines Lifetime Member Since 1976 Knights of Columbus of the Philippines Foundation, Inc. Member of the Board of Trustees More than 11 years Knights of Columbus, Fr.
+George J. Williams, SJ Charities, Inc. Member of the Board of Trustees More than 11 years KOMPASS Credit and Financing Corporation Past Director/Chairman Now Vice-Chairman More than 5 years Manila Bulletin Publishing Corporation Independent Director and Vice Chairman More than 11 years Claudio Teehankee Memorial Foundation, Inc. Chairman, Board of Trustees More than 8 years Philippine Trust Bank Director 2 years Company (Philtrust Bank) Independent Director More than 9 years Council of Elders of the Knights of Rizal Member 13 years, more or less Pi Gamma Mu International Social Science Honor Society, Philippine Alpha Chapter Lifetime Member More than 13 years (regular member since 1958) Heart of Francis Foundation, Inc. Chairman, Board of Trustees More than 6 years

-- 3. I possess all of the qualifications and none of the disqualifications to serve as an Independent Director of the Company, as provided for in Section 38 of the Securities Regulation Code ("SRC") and its Implementing Rules and Regulations ("IRR"), the Company's New Manual on Corporate Governance based on the Securities and Exchange Commission ("SEC") Code of Corporate Governance for Publicly-Listed Companies (the "Manual"), and other issuances of the SEC - 4.
-I shall faithfully and diligently comply with my duties and responsibilities as an Independent Director under the SRC, and its IRR, the Manual, and other issuances of the SEC. - 5.
+3. I possess all of the qualifications and none of the disqualifications to serve as an Independent Director of the Company, as provided for in Section 38 of the Securities Regulation Code ("SRC") and its Implementing Rules and Regulations ("IRR"), the Company's New Manual on Corporate Governance based on the Securities and Exchange Commission ("SEC") Code of Corporate Governance for Publicly-Listed Companies (the "Manual"), and other issuances of the SEC.

+- I shall faithfully and diligently comply with my duties and responsibilities as an Independent Director under the SRC, and its IRR, the Manual, and other issuances of the SEC. - 5.
 I shall inform the Corporate Secretary of the Company of any changes in the abovementioned information within five (5) days from its occurrence.